MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 		Get-AadrmConfiguration

 3. Copy the value displayed for **LicensingIntranetDistributionPointUrl**, and from this string, remove `/_wmcs\licensing`.

-What remains is your Azure Information Protection tenant URL.
+    What remains is your Azure Rights Management service URL for you Azure Information Protection tenant, which is often shortened to *Your tenant URL* in the following migration instructions.

 ## Step 2.
 Prepare for client migration